theon81/spoofify/README.md

-# flutter_finals
+# Spoofify Mobile Music Player

-A new Flutter project.
+A Flutter project for the Mobile Programming class.

 ## Getting Started